OxalisCommunity/oxalis/doc/install/install-v2.md

 1. Create a OXALIS_HOME diretory in which you place files that do not change between new releases of Oxalis.

+1. Copy and edit the file `oxalis-global.properties` from `oxalis-distribution/target/oxalis-distribution-<your_version>-distro/etc` to you `OXALIS_HOME` directory.

+1. Copy and edit the sample logback configuration files, just like you did with `oxalis-global.properties`.

+1. Copy your truststore holding your private key together with your PEPPOL certificate into `OXALIS_HOME` directory.

 1. Copy the file `oxalis.war` into your Tomcat deployment directory:

         copy oxalis\oxalis-master\oxalis-distribution\target\oxalis-distribution-1.18-SNAPSHOT-distro\jee\oxalis.war \u
         sers\steinar\opt\apache-tomcat-7.0.32\webapps

+1. Deploy `oxalis.war` to Tomcat

+1. Attempt to send a sample invoice using the file `example.sh` file located in `oxalis-standalone`.
+ Do not forget to edit the script first!